 Italy: Official and widely spoken languages

 Educational and media policies play a key role in promoting Standard Italian.
-Schools teach it as the primary language, while regional dialects are often introduced as part of cultural studies2.
+Schools teach it as the primary language, while regional dialects are often introduced as part of cultural studies.
 This approach ensures that everyone can communicate effectively while celebrating their heritage.

 “Language is not just a tool for communication; it’s a bridge to understanding culture and identity.”